 >> Additional history and links

-Intake and diversion
+Intake and court diversion

 - The decision to divert occurs when there is discretion to select alternatives that keep youth from entering or progressing to higher levels of juvenile court involvement.